 For better appearance, the planner has to hide undesirable elements and negative spaces such as washing places and exposing elaborate or pleasant elements and positive spaces such as drawing rooms and landscapes etc.

-Doors and windows should be located so that pleasant and positive elements are exposed to the exterior view and undesirable elements are hidden from the outside view, without sacrificing comfort security, privacy, and occupants’ happiness.
+Doors and windows should be located so those pleasant and positive elements are exposed to the exterior view and undesirable elements are hidden from the outside view, without sacrificing comfort security, privacy, and occupants’ happiness.

 To achieve that simple windows can be replaced with projecting type windows.